ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 This is to provide a smooth experience to the user by guaranteeing code to run when we want it.
-See `Performance condsiderations, spawn and execVM <avoid-spawn-exec_>`_ for more information.
+See `Performance considerations, spawn and execVM <avoid-spawn-exec_>`_ for more information.

 This also helps avoid various bugs as a result of unguaranteed execution sequences when running multiple scripts.

 7.3.
-Event driven
+Event-driven
 ^^^^^^^^^^^^^^^^^

-All Achilles components shall be implemented in a event driven fashion.
+All Achilles components shall be implemented in an event-driven fashion.
 This is done to ensure code only runs when it is required and allows for modularity through low coupling components.

 Event handlers in Achilles are implemented through the CBA event system.